arecker/cookbook/recipes/turkey-stock.md

 1. Rinse and pat try 4 turkey necks and 2 turkey wings.
 Use a knife to separate the turkey wings into drums, flats, and tips.

 2. Add the necks and wing pieces into a big stock pot.
+Add a tiny pinch of salt.
 Cover with cold water and gently bring to a simmer.

 3. Use a spider, ladle, or a wide spoon to skim off the foamy, off colored scum from the top.